 If you are already working in Manitoba with a temporary work permit and need to renew your work permit, request a WPSL at least two months before your current work permit expires.
 If you have obtained a new job offer from a Manitoba employer, you may also request a WPSL to apply for a work permit.

-To request a WPSL, please fill out the form below.
+To request a WPSL, please use the Skilled Worker Webform.

 The issuance of a WPSL is at the sole discretion of the MPNP.
 The MPNP may not issue a WPSL if the MPNP is not satisfied with the sincerity of the employer, the employment conditions or your ability to economically establish in Manitoba.
 Your employer must be incorporated or registered by or under an act of the legislature of a province or the Parliament of Canada and operating as a business that has an established production capability, plant or place of business in Manitoba.
 Your employer must demonstrate to the satisfaction of the MPNP that they are an established business with an ability to offer you full-time and long-term employment in Manitoba.
 If you are not issued a WPSL and seek other work permit options, please see the IRCC website.